YIO-Remote/docker-build/README.md

 - `yio` - Bash script for Linux and macOS:
   - Symlink the script to `/usr/local/bin` to make it accessible from anywhere.
-  E.g. `ln -s /projects/yio/remote-os/docker/yio /usr/local/bin/yio`
+  E.g. `sudo ln -s /projects/yio/docker-build/yio /usr/local/bin/yio`

   - Define `YIO_BUILD_OUTPUT` in your shell environment (e.g. ~/.bashrc or ~/.profile):